Freddie Prinze Jr.: Television and film

 Prinze was cast in a guest role on the ABC TV series Family Matters in 1995.
 He then appeared in a few programs and made-for-TV movies, before making his motion picture debut in To Gillian on Her 37th Birthday in 1996.
-In subsequent years, Prinze appeared in youth-oriented movies I Know What You Did Last Summer (1997) and its sequel I Still Know What You Did Last Summer (1998), made him known to teenage audiences.
-His first leading role, the romantic comedy She's All That (1999), grossed $63 million in the United States.
+In subsequent years, Prinze's appearances in youth-oriented movies I Know What You Did Last Summer (1997) and its sequel I Still Know What You Did Last Summer (1998) made him known to teenage audiences.
+His first leading role was in the romantic comedy She's All That (1999), which grossed $63 million in the United States.

 Subsequently, he had leading roles in Wing Commander (1999), Down to You (2000), Boys and Girls (2000), Head over Heels (2001), and Summer Catch (2001), most of which were disliked by critics and had moderate box office success.

 He played Fred Jones in the 2002 live-action film version of the popular cartoon Scooby-Doo, and reprised the role in the 2004 sequel, Scooby-Doo 2: Monsters Unleashed, both alongside his wife Sarah Michelle Gellar and along with Matthew Lillard and Linda Cardellini.
 He guest starred on the popular NBC show Friends as a sensitive male nanny named Sandy on the series' 200th episode.
+He took the role of Sandy after Tom Hanks could not do it due to scheduling.
 He also appeared as Donny Crane, a character believed to be Denny Crane's son in the ABC legal drama-comedy Boston Legal.
 Prinze starred in his own television sitcom, titled Freddie.
 The sitcom is said to depict some actual events from his life, and was cancelled after one season in May 2006.
 He guest starred on George Lopez for a crossover with Freddie.
 In 2004, Prinze accepted a special award from TV Land on behalf of his late father.
 He thanked his father's former co-star Della Reese for her continued advice and support.
-In 2006, he lent his voice to the character of Pi in the computer-animated film Shark Bait.
+In 2006, he lent his voice to the character of Pi in the animated film Shark Bait.
 Also in 2007, he lent his voice to the character of Rick in Happily N'Ever After along with his wife Gellar, Wallace Shawn, Andy Dick, George Carlin, and Sigourney Weaver.
 In 2008, he auditioned for Jigsaw in Punisher: War Zone, but was not given the part at the decision of Lionsgate Studios.
 He later was the voice of the titular character in the animated movie Delgo.
 In 2010, Prinze guest starred on Psych as Dennis, a grade school friend of Shawn Spencer and Burton Guster.
 In March 2019, Prinze was cast as Nancy Drew's father, Carson Drew, in The CW mystery pilot Nancy Drew, but was later replaced by Scott Wolf.
 He also voiced the future version of Tim and Jim Possible in the Kim Possible movie Kim Possible: A Sitch in Time.